austinhuang0131/austinhuang0131.github.io/index.md

 * Discord: `The Double-Eyed Bus#6889` (Only if it's something involving Discord.
 [Why?](/discord-issues))

 ### What other stuff are there on this website?
-You can have a look at the posts below.
+You can have a look at the sidebar.
 Also, don't forget to check out [my friends' work](/reference)!